patrady/99Bottles/Chapter5.md

 > "There are only two hard things in Computer Science: cache invalidation and naming things". - Phil Karlton

+Better quote:

+> "There are only two hard things in Computer Science: cache invalidation, naming things and off-by-one errors".

 Moral of the story: Only resort to caching if you have to.
 There are plenty of other ways to speed up your code without resorting to caching. _If you require the speed increase, any cost is cheap.
 If you don't, every cost is too much._

 ## 5.5 Creating `BottleNumbers`